What is Radish Farm Stop?

-Radish is a 100% local, direct from producer market.
-We sell our products on consignment which means that producers own the product throughout (like a farmer’s market!), and earn 70% of every sale.
-We’re open 7 days a week, with a robust assortment of local products, and coffee (like a grocery store!)
+We’re unique in that we sell the products on consignment which means that producers own the product throughout (like a farmer’s market!), and earn 70% of every sale.
+This promotes a vibrant marketplace where we are able to support a robust assortment of local producers, and foster a more transparent food system.

 “A significant part of the pleasure of eating is in one’s accurate consciousness of the lives and the world from which food comes” - Wendell Berry